 Upon completion of the Technical Assistance and before payment, the applicant must provide a signed completion form stating that the Technical Assistance work has been completed.
-This form should include short description of the work suitable for posting on the Commission's web page.
+This form should include

-Upon completion of the work, Tribes should provide Staff a copy of the inal report(s), plan(s), studies, etc. The final report will be presumed confidential.
+Upon completion of the work, Tribes should provide Staff a copy of the final report(s), plan(s), studies, etc. The final report will be presumed confidential.

-b) Notifications of awards will be made by letter from the Communications Division Director.
-Award letters should_ill be regularly posted to the website with funding requests.
-Commission's website.
-A short summary of the funds utilized for Tribal Technical Assistance will e posted on the Commission's website.
+Notifications of awards will be made by letter from the Communications Division Director.
+Award letters will be regularly posted to the Commission's website.
+A short summary of the funds utilized for Tribal Technical Assistance will be posted on the Commission's website.